External Granite Surface in Cold Weather

 Firstly, it helps to understand how granite may crack due to cold weather.
 When a material is porous and unsealed, it absorbs some level of moisture from the weather and atmosphere.
 This water then freezes and expands, thaws, and the process is repeated.
 This sustained pressure is what can eventually result in cracks to the stone.

-Clearly, the key way to protect your granite surfaces through periods of cold weather is to ensure that the seal of the stone is intact.
+The key way to protect your granite surface through periods of cold weather is to ensure that the seal of the stone is intact.
 Check this by pouring a small pool of water on the granite surface.
 Leave for 30 minutes, and if the granite does not darken, your seal is going strong.
-If there is visible darkening to the stone, this means that moisture has been absorbed into the stone and the surface should be resealed.
+If there is visible darkening to the stone, this means that moisture has been absorbed into the stone, and the surface should be resealed.

 Clear Surfaces